 Points to consider:

 - If you haven’t practiced ALL of the previous steps in this guide, don’t bother to try to “go with the flow”,

-- because “going with the flow” doesn’t mean “going with the flow”
+- for “going with the flow” doesn’t mean “going with the flow”

 IV.
 Final Thoughts